mh-zhou/Depression-LLMs/README.md

 - Lexical visibility analysis: performance under explicit and weak lexical cues.
 - High-risk failures: severe-state misses and suicide-intent-related errors.

-## Notes for Artifact Submission

-Before public release, use a clean archive that excludes generated caches, local environment files, private credentials, model checkpoints, and local prediction outputs unless they are intentionally released as artifact records.
-Public raw datasets should follow their original licenses.
-If raw text redistribution is restricted, release sample identifiers, derived labels, prompts, parsers, prediction records, and metric scripts instead.

 ## Ethics and Intended Use